 I don’t think there were too many special ingredients in my strategy since it was pretty basic.
 But I do think I did better somehow because of my reading speed which developed through the preparation process and other ways which gave me an edge over those who couldn’t read many questions and ended up leaving them.
 My strategy to attempt the paper in a certain way which is sometimes ignored by people, was one of the reasons.
 With the words of advice we got from all the teachers and various other methods they employed as aspirants or asked us to employ were a bonus.

 Far more useful than they’re talked about.
 Mocks are the most important thing after one is done with the initial preparation.
 I tried to give all the mocks I could catch hold of, all India mocks or any free ones apart from the CLATapult mocks of course.
 The way one takes a mock may vary from person to person, but what truly matters is the analysis after it or the number of mocks you take would just be rendered useless.
 The mock scores don’t necessarily define your performance since the level of each mock is different, each mock tests you on different grounds.
+Just like the clat coaching classes in Bhubaneshwar, students get the same guidance and opportunity to appear for the mock tests in Kolkata clat coaching classes.
+Clatapult is one of the leading clat coaching centers in kolkata.

 Any words of advice for the aspirants?